 Clover is a clinical pharmacy specialist in infectious diseases at Norton Brownsboro Hospital.
 She received her Doctor of Pharmacy from University of Houston College of Pharmacy, in Texas, in 2020.
 After graduation, she completed her pharmacy practice residency at St. Joseph’s Hospital and Medical Center in Phoenix, Arizona, and a PGY2 in infectious diseases at Jackson Memorial Hospital in Miami, Florida.
 Her current interests include multidrug-resistant gram-negative bacteria, oral antimicrobial therapy for complicated infections, antimicrobial stewardship and clinical education.
 In her free time, she enjoys listening to music, traveling and trying new restaurants.

-The Norton Healthcare PGY2 Infectious Diseases Pharmacy Residency uses a flipped residency research model.
-In a flipped model, residents are assigned a project in the first half of the year that already has been Institutional Review Board (IRB)-approved.
+The Norton Healthcare PGY-2 Infectious Diseases Pharmacy Residency uses a flipped residency research model.
+In a flipped model, residents are assigned a project in the first half of the year that has already been approved by the Institutional Review Board (IRB).
 The residents will complete data collection and draft a manuscript in the first half of the year.
-In the second half of the year the residents will propose a project, write a protocol and obtain IRB approval for residents in the following class.
+In the second half of the year the residents will propose a project, write a protocol, and obtain IRB approval for residents in the following class.
 Using a flipped model allows the residents to become accustomed to the practices and needs of the institution and therefore better equipped at proposing projects that are feasible, correctly scoped and better aligned with organizational needs.
-The residents will present their first project at the Great Lakes Pharmacy Residents Conference, present a poster at the Kentucky Society of Health-Systems Pharmacists spring meeting or an equivalent meeting, and be highly encouraged to pursue presentation at a national infectious diseases conference (e.g., IDWeek, MAD-ID, etc.) and publication in a peer-reviewed journal.
+The residents will present their first project at the Great Lakes Pharmacy Residents Conference, present a poster at the Kentucky Society of Health-Systems Pharmacists spring meeting or an equivalent meeting, and will be highly encouraged to pursue presentation at a national infectious diseases conference (e.g., IDWeek, MAD-ID, etc.) and publication in a peer-reviewed journal.

 Current Residents